 Not in my wildest imagination would I have guessed that conceiving a child would be such a challenge.
 More than anything else, it has humbled me and taught me that the sense of control we might feel we have, over our life's events is not always true.
 That things are a matter of chance and there are no clear answers for many of the questions we have.
 Let me take you through my journey.

 Soon after getting married, neither my husband nor I were thinking of having children immediately.
 Our parents too never asked us about when we plan to start a family.
 We were both working and enjoying our lives as a young couple.
 Soon, we got a dog - our fur baby, and life was perfect.
 After a couple of years, as I was approaching 30, I thought it might be a good time to start trying to conceive.
 So we stopped using protection and I expected to skip my period any day.
 A year after trying, I felt that we should see a doctor just to check if everything was in order.
 I still didn't think anything was wrong as we were a healthy couple.
-I had a timely period cycle, and had no hormonal imbalance and at that point these were the only two things I thought could cause an issue.
+I had a timely period cycle and had no hormonal imbalance and at that point, these were the only two things I thought could cause an issue.

 We met our first doc in June 2010 and did some tests.
 Everything looked fine.
 We were asked to use an ovulation monitor, a basal body thermometer and try naturally and were put on some vitamins and mineral supplements.
 We were hopeful that something would happen soon.

 Once we were back, we tried another IUI which failed again.
-At this point, we were suggested another investigative procedure called Laparoscopy Hysteroscopy, in which my entire system would be checked in detail to see what might be causing this unexplained infertility.
+At this point, we have suggested another investigative procedure called Laparoscopy Hysteroscopy, in which my entire system would be checked in detail to see what might be causing this unexplained infertility.
 The test did not reveal anything.

 To make matters worse, we found that the doctor completely lacked empathy.
 She spoke to us like a machine, very mechanically, not offering us any calming words, asking us simply to schedule our next appointment so that we can try again.
 We didn't know who to talk to.
 We didn't know any friends who were going through this process.
 Our parents were being as supportive as they could.
 They would try not to probe too much and would eagerly listen to updates we would provide them.
-Between the two of us, we really didn't know what to do, whether we should even keep trying or let it go.
+Between the two of us, we didn't know what to do, whether we should even keep trying or let it go.
 After all, we had a happy and fulfilling life otherwise.
 I thought about this and decided that I would try whatever I can and if after exhausting all my options it didn't work, we would accept it.
-I didn't want to look back at 50, and feel I could have done more.
+I didn't want to look back at 50 and feel I could have done more.
 I wanted 'no regrets'.
 We had no idea if we would succeed or fail.
 The only thing we could do was to give it an honest try.

 We decided to change our doctor and asked around for references.
 We received recommendations of a doctor in Delhi who had been consulted by two family friends.
 Both these friends had successful conceptions and subsequent births.
 Full of hope, we carried our growing medical file and headed to his clinic.
 We found a non-standard style of operation there.
-Everything was forced to be in house, everything was paid for in cash, all medicines were strictly dispensed only by the clinic which was paid for in cash and no receipts were provided for anything.
+Everything was forced to be in the house, everything was paid for in cash, all medicines were strictly dispensed only by the clinic which was paid for in cash and no receipts were provided for anything.
 We understood what was going on, but we decided to go ahead with the treatment anyhow, looking at the glowing feedback and success stories he had.
 He looked at all our reports and said that things looked good and we should immediately go in for an IVF procedure.
 Encouraged by this feedback, we started immediately.
 The many visits, the long waits, the medicines, the scans, the injections.
 We tried to keep it light as much as possible.
 I recall, we even went and watched Vicky donor which had got released then and had a good laugh.

 This time however my ovaries that had been responding well so far started responding poorly.
 The follicles were not growing as expected even with high levels of FSH medications.
 Looking at this and at the repetitive failure coupled with a low AMH level (which shows egg reserves), we were told that my ovaries had aged prematurely.
 The IVF failed.